gregoiresgt/payment-icons/README.md

 # payment-icons
-A bunch a payment related icon
+A bunch of payment related icon